Flooding & Floodplains

 A Lake With No Water

 Stormwater detention basins are a place to store potentially damaging floodwaters temporarily until the channels can safely carry the water away.
 As flat as Harris County is, most of our stormwater storage has to be excavated.
-The District uses stormwater detention extensively to reduce the risk of flooding throughout the county.
-District detention basins are typically large regional facilities, which may be several hundred acres in size.
+The Flood Control District uses stormwater detention extensively to reduce the risk of flooding throughout the county.
+Flood Control District detention basins are typically large regional facilities, which may be several hundred acres in size.
 New developments often use stormwater detention to offset or mitigate the negative effect development may have on flooding (due to covering up soil with buildings and concrete and speeding up the rate water runs off an area).
 When full, detention basins often resemble lakes.
 When dry, detention basins are large excavated open space areas.
 Some systems are being designed to have a permanent water level, or small lake, in the bottom of the basin, and the flood storage is provided above the normal surface of the lake.

 Detention Basin?
 Retention Basin?
 Which One Is It?